|John Chaloner||Antoni Krasnodebski||Bruce Hodges||Peter Ewan||Peter Tierney||Brian Gardner|

 BECOME A MEMBER TODAY!!! click here

-First Floor, Sydney Mechanics Institute, 280 Pitt Street, SYDNEY (click for map)
+First Floor, SMSA (Sydney Mechanics' School of Arts) 280 Pitt Street, SYDNEY (click for map)

 For the Meeting Schedule including other locations around NSW click here

 CORRESPONDENCE :link to Officers & Secretary/Treasurer Email: email@example.com firstname.lastname@example.org

 After Laryngectomy surgery a person is confronted with a whole new way of life, no matter how much everything may seem to remain the same.
 Laryngectomees may become antisocial from experiencing difficulty in talking in group situations, in a noisy environment or where they feel they are breaking the flow of conversations through their difficulty with speaking.
 A Laryngectomee support group is the ideal place to practice socialising.
 Other Laryngectomees and their family and friends will be able to relate to any problems and provide a comfortable environment which encourages communication.

 In addition, a Laryngectomee support group is the best place for a new Laryngectomee to receive information, exchange ideas and discuss problems with people who have been through the whole Laryngectomy experience.
 Hospital professionals give general advice and information immediately before and after a Laryngectomy to a person in a fairly traumatic situation and a lot can go in one ear and out the other.
 Also, ongoing problems may not become apparent until months after the operation and any associated radiotherapy or chemotherapy.

 The Laryngectomee support group, possibly more importantly, is the place where spouses can meet other spouses of Laryngectomees to share frustrations and personal experiences that might seem like difficulties that only they, in all the world, are confronted with.